 When you are using the pandas Python package, or R, yo should keep in mind that both require in-memory data manipulation.
 As such, R and pandas are not well-suited tools for large data manipulation.
 If the input or output dataset cannot fit in RAM, you may run out of memory.

-You cannot apply R recipes or Python recipes with pandas to too-large datasets
+You cannot apply R recipes or Python recipes with pandas to datasets that are too big

 In Python, several workarounds are available:

-The user guide has details on these implementations in Python recipes.
+The documentation has details on these implementations in Python recipes.

-Even Python+Pandas or R are still useful when working with big data.
+Python+Pandas or R remain useful when working with big data.

 limit arguments in the